-- 6.8.16 LBH Transportation advises that the applicant will be required to provide 12 long-stay cycle parking spaces and 3 short-stay cycle parking spaces.
-The applicant is proposing to provide 12 long-stay cycle parking space and 6 short-stay cycle parking spaces exceeding policy requirements. - 6.8.17 LBH Transport Planning has requested that a condition be added securing provision of full details showing the cycling parking systems to be used, access to them, the layout and space around the cycle parking spaces with all dimensions marked up on plans.
+- 6.8.16 LBH Transportation advises that the applicant will be required to provide 8 long-stay cycle parking spaces and 2 short-stay cycle parking spaces; which the applicant has agreed to. - 6.8.17 LBH Transport Planning has requested that a condition be added securing provision of full details showing the cycling parking systems to be used, access to them, the layout and space around the cycle parking spaces with all dimensions marked up on plans.
 This has been added accordingly.